C-3-F/CS324/07-hw-sockets/README.md

     the calls to `getsockname()`.  *What do the differences in output teach you about _when_ the local port is set for a given socket?*  Note that the local address remains unset when `sendto()` is used instead of `connect()`.
+    The port is initially unset to 0, but then is randomly assigned to the same one the server reads.

 Let's make some other observations.
 First, note that `strlen()` is used on `argv[j]` only because we know it is a null-terminated string.  `strlen()`